 Criminal Conduct is relevant to an individual's fitness to participate in sport.
 The age of a Criminal Charge or Disposition is not relevant to whether a violation of the Code occurred, but may be considered for sanctioning purposes.
-The Center reviews Criminal Charges or Dispositions involving sexual misconduct or child abuse de novo; any prior consideration or finding by an NGB, LAO, or the USOPC regarding a Criminal have violated community standards and norms as those standards were generally expressed in then applicable criminal and civil statutes.
-The Center need not establish every element of a crime, nor must it apply any evidentiary standards other than those provided in this Code.
+The Center reviews Criminal Charges or Dispositions involving sexual misconduct or child abuse de novo; any prior consideration or finding by an NGB, LAO, or the USOPC regarding a Criminal Disposition involving sexual misconduct or child abuse is not relevant to the Center's determination.